Combined Charging System: History

+In October 2019, Repsol deployed 400 kW CCS chargers near the A-8 motorway at Abanto-Zierbena, Biscay, Spain.

+In May 2022, EUROLOOP announced 720 kW charger WILLBERT Amber II S-HUB to be deployed in 2023 across Belgium.

+In December 2022, Fastned deployed EVBox Troniq High Power 400 kW chargers in De Watering, The Netherlands, along the A8 near Oostzaan as part of its charging network.

+In April 2023, Nxu demonstrated a battery-backed, 700 kW CCS charger in Mesa, Arizona.

+In May 2023, Shell opened a new station with 400 kW Kempower chargers in Lonelier outside Kristiansand, Norway.

+In June 2023, XC Power opened a station with QiOn Technology at Supercool Mobility Centers, a group of chargers with main power up to 990 kW with non-cooled CCS1 (up to 240 kW), and a charging station with liquid cooling system, up to 990 kW in Puebla City, Mexico.

+In first half of 2023, both Ford and General Motors announced that they would transition their North American EV lines from CCS1 to the NACS charge connector beginning with the 2025 model year.
+These company moves to a competing charging standard prompted a response from the Charging Interface Initiative (CharIN) association, which promotes the CCS standard.
+They pointed out in June 2023 that "NACS is not a published or recognized standard by any standards body.
+For any technology to become a standard it has to go through due process in a standards development organization, such as ISO, IEC, and/or SAE."
+A week later, SAE announced that it had standardized the NACS connector.

 Technical design

 Versions of the specifications

 The Combined Charging System is meant to develop with the needs of the customer.
 Version 1.0 covered the currently common features of AC and DC charging, and version 2.0 addressed the near to midterm future.
 The specifications and underlying standards for CCS 1.0 and CCS 2.0 are described for DC charging in Table 1 and for AC charging in Table 2.

 The automotive manufacturers supporting CCS committed themselves to migrate to CCS 2.0 in 2018.
 Thus it is recommended for charging station manufacturers to also support CCS 2.0 from 2018 onwards.

 The specifications of CCS 3.0 were not yet precisely defined.
 All features of previous versions shall be preserved to ensure backward compatibility.
 Potential additional features include: